Consumer Medicine Information

 Tingling or numbness of the hands or feet

-Breathing problems including persistent cough and/or shortness of breath, fatigue, unexplained weight loss or fever
+Breathing problems including persistent cough and/or shortness of breath, that may also occur with fatigue, unexplained weight

 These are rare side effects of ezetimibe or simvastatin.

-In adolescent patients (10 to 17 years of age) there have been no long-term (longer than 1 year) studies of the effect of
+In adolescent patients (10 to 17 years of age) there have been no studies longer than 1 year of the effect of taking VYTORIN

-taking VYTORIN on bone development and growth, psychosocial development (i.e. social and emotional development) or fertility.
+on bone development, growth, social and emotional development, or fertility.

 Do not be alarmed by these lists of possible side effects.
 You may not experience any of them.